stanford-futuredata/ColBERT/README.md

 ### Dependencies

 ColBERT requires Python 3 and Pytorch 1 and uses the [HuggingFace Transformers](https://github.com/huggingface/transformers) library.
-You can create a conda environment with the required dependencies using the `conda_requirements.txt` file.
+You can create a conda environment with the required dependencies using the `conda_environment.txt.txt` file.

 ```
-conda create --name <env> --file conda_requirements.txt
+conda create --name <env> --file conda_environment.txt.txt
 ```

 ----